epam/NGB/docs/md/user-guide/overview.md

   ![NGB GUI](images/overview-56.png)
 In the appeared pop-up, specify:

-- _species of interest_ - list of species of interest.
+- _genes of interest_ - list of genes of interest.
 Corresponds to species for which gene (target) the identification will be performed
-- _translational species_ - list of species to which the gene comparison shall be performed during the identification
+- _translational genes_ - list of genes in species to which the gene comparison shall be performed during the identification
   ![NGB GUI](images/overview-57.png)

 Once the identifying process is finished, the **Identifications** sub-tab will be automatically opened with the identification results (report):